ianholing/image_dataset_creator_for_ML/README.md

 The tools I created are:
 * **GoogleImageSpider.py**: A wrapper-spider which function is to emulate a browser using google image search in order to download a bunch o images about the same topic
 * **ImageNormalizer.py**: Really useful class to normalize PNG, JPG or GIF of images into a little thumbnails of the size, background and no transparencies images finally saved in a JPG.
 (Really useful for my ML projects)
+* **FaceClassifier.py**: Using OpenCV we can detect faces, recognize them and crop to a size to normalize from the pictures you got from GoogleImageSpider.
+You can see a demo with Trump here.
 * **ImageClassifier.py**: Last but not least, an CNN implementing an image classifier in order to tag "GOOD" and "BAD" images with two or tree simples lines of code.

 ## Examples